Youssef-Khogaly/System_Programming_in_Linux/PicoShell/README.md

-# FemtoShell
+# PicoShell

 ## Requirements
 - CMake 3.10 or higher
 - GCC or any C compiler

+## EnvPath
+Update _ENV_PATH_ macro in shell.h file to absolute path to bin directory
-## Building FemtoShell
+## Building PicoShell

-To build FemtoShell, follow these steps:
+To build PicoShell, follow these steps:

 1. Clone the repository:
     ```bash